Creatinine clearance test

 The urine test involves only normal urination.
 There is no discomfort.

 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging.
 Afterward, there may be some throbbing or a slight bruise.
 This soon goes away.

 Why the Test is Performed

-The creatinine clearance test is used to estimate glomerular filtration rate (GFR).
-GFR is a measure of how well the kidneys are working, especially the kidneys’ filtering units.
+with the , this test estimates the .
+GFR is a measure of how well the kidneys are working, especially the kidneys' filtering units.
 These filtering units are called glomeruli.

 Creatinine is removed, or cleared, from the body entirely by the kidneys.
 If kidney function is abnormal, creatinine level increases in the blood because less creatinine is released through the urine.

 Clearance is often measured as milliliters per minute (ml/min).
 Normal values are:

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.